Zoning changes to allow for higher residential density

 - In 2019, Oregon banned single-family zoning through House Bill 2001.
 In cities that contain more than 25,000 residents, multi-family developments such as duplexes, triplexes, fourplexes, and “cottage clusters” would be permitted on lots previously allotted for single-family homes.
 Cities with more than 10,000 residents would allow for duplexes.

-- The City Council of Minneapolis put its support behind the Minneapolis 2040 plan in December 2018, which will upzone significant portions of land currently zoned for single-family.
-This plan will make way for multi-family housing such as triplexes.
+- The City of Minneapolis approved the Minneapolis 2040 plan in January 2020, which upzones significant portions of land currently zoned for single-family.
+This plan will make way for multi-family housing such as triplexes and higher density transit-oriented development.

 - Higher-Density Development: Myth and Fact, Urban Land Institute (2005) – This pamphlet debunks eight of the major objections to higher-density housing, and includes profiles of developments from various communities.